lakshmankumar12/languageNotes/os_and_threads.md

   formed when adding a edge.
   (We can use DFS to detect the cycle).

+# Lockless allocator

+Basically its a fixed size mem-pool.
+But there aren't locks to alloc/free memory.

+* The free/taken objects are tracked by bits.
+For ex, a 64-bit WORD represents the taken/free status of 64 blocks.
+* When an alloc-is issued from thread-x, this walk over the bit-array.
+It does a atomic::exchange of 0 on a word.
+  And then checks whether any 1 bit is available in this word.
+If so, it takes that location, clears the bit, and then does a atmoic::OR of the 1-bit cleared word back.
+If this word has no free bits, it moves on to the next word.
+* When a free is issued from thread-y, this does a atomic:OR on the bit its free'ing.

+Flip-sides:

+* Each thread holds one entire 32/64-block - depending on the atomicity of the underlying word.
+If all free blocks are only on the last word, then a thread declares no more memory although there is.
+* Each thread iterates the entire bit-field before finding out next free, instead of walking over a simple free list under a guard(!)

+# Single-Producer/Single-Consumer Bit flag

 # Call-Order

 Assume a signleton class.
 It has 3 methods. first(), second(), third().
 How do u ensure,